socrata-platform/socrata-test-common/README.md

 ## com.socrata.testcommon ##
 Generally applicable test code/patterns.

+### JsonUtils ###
+This object provides the `AssertionJSON` class and associated conversion, which together allow for quick and easy assertions on JSON strings.
+Failed assertions are supplemented with additional relevant information.

+After importing, simply compare two JSON strings with `actual shouldBeJson expected`.

 ### UnusedSugarCommon ###
 Mixing in this trait gives you access to a val named `Unused`, and a series of conversions to make `Unused` a substitute for most common